 When the family came to Nashville to open Chauhan Ale & Masala House during the city’s burgeoning food scene in 2014, they intended to head back to New York, but fate had other plans.
 Son Karma, now 6-years-old, was born three months premature the day the restaurant opened.
 “We were starting a new business with a baby in the neonatal ICU,” Maneet says.
 “It’s a very emotional time for a parent.
 “The way the entire city rallied around us was heartwarming, so I think that’s the time we were like, ‘OK, we have arrived home.'”

 The Nashville residents have since started three additional eateries in the city — Chaatable, The Mockingbird, and Tànsuǒ.
-That’s in addition to appearing on multiple Food Network shows, becoming a full-time judge on the network’s hugely popular competition series Chopped, authoring a second cookbook, Chaat, and opening an artisan brewery.
+That’s in addition to appearing on Iron Chef and The Next Iron Chef, and eventually becoming a full-time judge on the network’s hugely popular competition series Chopped.

-Here the award-winning super chef discusses how she juggles her career with being a mom, and how she and her family find time to celebrate Mother’s Day.
+Here the award-winning super chef discusses how she juggles her career with being a mom.

 How have you balanced your career with being a mother?

 The way I balance my career and motherhood is by making sure that I’m present in the moment.
 When I’m with my family, I give 100% to that moment.